Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Conclusion

 \section{Conclusion}

 We present the first attempt at modeling the full version of Monopoly as an MDP.
 Using novel state and action space representations and an improved reward function, we show that our DRL agent learns to win against different fixed-policy agents.
 The non-uniform action distribution in Monopoly makes the decision-making task more complex.
 To deal with the skewed action distribution we propose a hybrid DRL approach.
-The hybrid agent uses DRL for the more frequent but complex decisions combined with a fixed policy for the infrequent but simple decisions.
-Experimental results show that the hybrid agent significantly outperforms the standard DRL agent.
-In this work, we integrate a fixed policy approach with a learning-based approach, but other hybrid approaches may be possible.
+The hybrid agents use DRL for the more frequent but complex decisions combined with a fixed-policy for the infrequent but simple decisions.
+Experimental results show that the hybrid agents significantly outperform standard DRL agents for both policy based (PPO) and value based methods (DDQN).
+We evaluate the learning agents in different settings and see that the hybrid agents consistently get a high win rate.
+The hybrid PPO agent performs the best in all scenarios with a win rate of 91\% against the baseline agents and a win rate of 69.06\% against other learning agents.
+In this work, we integrate a fixed-policy approach with a learning-based approach, but other hybrid approaches may be possible.
 For instance, instead of using a fixed-policy agent, the seldom occurring actions could be driven by a separate learning agent that could either be trained jointly or separately from the principal learning agent.
 In the future, we plan to explore other hybrid approaches, train multiple agents using Multi-Agent Reinforcement Learning (MARL) techniques, and extend the Monopoly simulator to support human opponents.